Here’s A Detailed Guide On How To Do A Breast Self-Examination

 4. Bend Toward The Mirror

-Bend toward the mirror, roll your shoulders and elbows forward to tighten the chest muscles.
+Bend toward the mirror and roll your shoulders and elbows forward to tighten the chest muscles.
 Clasp your hands behind your head and press your hands forward.
-Turn from sides to sides to inspect your breast’s outer parts, look at the border underneath using your hands to raise them up, and also check your cleavage.
+Turn from side to side to inspect your breasts’ outer parts, look at the border underneath using your hands to raise them up, and also check your cleavage.

 5. Check Your Nipple For Discharge